ipfs/specs/repo/fs-repo/README.md

 ### blocks/

-The `blocks/` directory contains the raw data representing all IPFS objects stored locally, whether pinned or cached.
+The `block/` component contains the raw data representing all IPFS objects stored locally, whether pinned or cached.
+This component is controlled by the ` datastore`.
+For example, it may be stored within a leveldb instance in ` datastore/`, or it may be stored entirely with independent files, like git.

+In the default case, the user uses fs-datastore for all `/blocks` so the objects are stored in individual files.
+In other cases, `/blocks` may even be stored remotely.

+#### blocks/ with an fs-datastore

 Each object is stored in its own file.
 The filename is the hash of the object.
 The files are nested in directories whose names are prefixes of the hash, as in `.git/objects`.

 For example:
 ```sh